Quetwoh/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-reate a script that counts the number of directories in the PATH
+reate a script that lists environment variables